mushka-n/blank-ui/README.md

 ## Licensing

-BlankUI is released under MIT license.
+blank-ui is released under MIT license.
 See the LICENSE file for more information.

 ## Project info